Twilight Zone accident: Background

 Filmmaker John Landis, who directed this first segment, violated California's child labor laws by hiring seven-year-old Myca Dinh Le and six-year-old Renee Shin-Yi Chen (陳欣怡 (Chén Xīnyí)) without the required permits.
-Landis and members of his staff were responsible for a number of labor violations connected with other people involved in the accident, which came to light afterwards.
+Landis and members of his staff were responsible for a number of labor violations connected with other people involved in the accident, which came to light afterward.

 The children were hired after Peter Wei-Teh Chen, Renee's uncle, was approached by a colleague whose wife was a production secretary for the film.
 Chen thought of his brother's Taiwanese-born daughter Renee, whose parents agreed to let her participate.
 He then called a Vietnamese colleague, Daniel Lee, who had a young son named Myca.
 Myca was an outgoing boy who enjoyed posing for pictures, so his parents thought he would be interested.
 Chen testified that he was never informed that either of the children would be working near explosives, or even the helicopter.

-Le and Chen were being paid under the table to circumvent state law, which did not permit children to work at night.
-Landis opted not to seek a special waiver, either because he did not think that he would get permission for such a late hour or because he knew that he would not get approval to have young children in a scene with a large number of explosives.
+Le and Chen were being paid under the table to circumvent state law prohibiting children from working at night.
+Landis opted not to seek a special waiver, either because he did not think he would receive permission at such a late hour or because he knew he would not receive approval to include young children in a scene involving explosives.
 Casting agents were unaware that the children would be involved in the scene.
 Associate producer George Folsey Jr. told the children's parents not to tell any firefighters on the set that the children were part of the scene and hid them from a fire safety officer who also worked as a welfare worker.
 A fire safety officer was concerned that the blasts would cause a crash, but he did not tell Landis of his concerns.